BlueDragonJess/Alarm-Notification/README.md

  Ever wondered how do we set that small little notification code in Python?

  Well...
 Here is the code I used to make an exercise in one of my online classes.

+Note: This is the first project that I am uploading in Github, and I am still trying to learn my way around the platform and all it as to offer